pyrocko/pyrocko/doc/source/library/examples/trace_handling.rst

 -----------------------------------------------

 Often we want to deconvolve instrument responses from seismograms.
 The method :meth:`pyrocko.trace.Trace.transfer` implements a convolution with a transfer function in the frequency domain.
 This method takes as argument a transfer function object which 'knows' how to compute values of the transfer function at given frequencies.
 The trace module provides a few different transfer functions, but it is also possible to write a custom transfer function.
 For a transfer function given as poles and zeros, we can use instances of the class :class:`pyrocko.trace.PoleZeroResponse`.
 There is also a class :class:`pyrocko.trace.InverseEvalrespResponse`, which uses the common ``RESP`` files through the ``evalresp`` library.

-Here is a complete example using a SAC pole-zero file (:download:`STS2-Generic.polezero.txt </static/STS2-Generic.polezero.txt>`) to deconvolve the transfer function from an example seismogram
+Here is a complete example using a SAC pole-zero file (:download:`STS2-Generic.polezero.txt </static/STS2-Generic.polezero.txt>`) to deconvolve the transfer function from an example seismogram:

 ::